jkone27/fsharp-integration-tests/README.md

 this library is here to help you!

+### Test .NET C# 🤝 from F#

+F# is a great language, but it doesn't have to be scary to try it.
+Integration and Unit tests are a great way to introduce F# to your team if you are already using .NET or ASPNETCORE.

+In fact you can add an `.fsproj` within a C# aspnetcore solution `.sln`, and just have a single F# assembly test your C# application from F#, referencing a `.csproj` file is easy! just use regular [dotnet add reference command](https://learn.microsoft.com/bs-latn-ba/dotnet/core/tools/dotnet-add-reference).

 ## Mechanics

 This library makes use of [F# computation expressions](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/computation-expressions) to hide some complexity of `WebApplicationFactory` and provide the user with a *domain specific language* (DSL) for integration tests in aspnetcore apps.